elimgoodman/elimgoodman.github.io/mesh/full-walthrough.md

 Now watch:

 ```
-	(stmt.getInstructions) -> [Instructions.SetReturnValue, Instructions.PopLocationAndJump]
+	(stmt.toInstructions) -> [Instructions.SetReturnValue, Instructions.PopLocationAndJump]
 ```

 Lookit that!
-It turns out that every statement has a method called ```getInstructions```, which returns a list of **instructions**.
-Instructions are transformations that can be run on a VM to affect some change to its internal state or IO channels.
+It turns out that every statement has a method called ```toInstructions```, which returns a list of **instructions**.
+Instructions are commands that can be run on a VM to affect some change to its internal state or IO channels.
 The Mesh VM needs this idea of instructions to more accurately represent where the program is "at" at any particular moment in time.
 For example, consider this Mesh statement:

 ```
 	match (someFn a b)